NubeDev/legacy-docs/chapter/firmwareapi/micropython/micropython.md

 Allocate size bytes of RAM for the emergency exception buffer (a good size is around 100 bytes).
-The buffer is used to create exceptions in cases when normal RAM allocation would fail (eg within an interrupt handler) and therefore give useful traceback information in these situations.
+The buffer is used to create exceptions in cases when normal RAM allocation would fail (e.g. within an interrupt handler) and therefore give useful traceback information in these situations.

 A good way to use this function is to place it at the start of a main script